GayatriSutar2004/CPP/README.md

 ## Features

-- Controls the snake using arrow keys
+- Controls the snake using 'A','S','D','W' keys
 - Grows longer when it eats food
 - Ends the game if the snake hits the walls or itself